sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Go to the CLI tab
 * Copy all the settings text from your text file and paste on the CLI input text box, then press ENTER.
 * Wait for all the settings to be typed on the output text box.
-* If no errors occurred, Flight controller should the settings and reboot by itself.
+* If no errors occurred, Flight controller should save the settings and reboot by itself.

 ## Upload your preferred font to the OSD chip
 The font file changes between versions!
 So you need to update the font stored on the OSD chip in order to OSD works properly.